Digitaizen/ev-pta/README.md

 ## Deployment

-The application is configured for deployment on Vercel with automatic CI/CD from Git.
+The application is configured for deployment on Firebase with automatic CI/CD from Git.

 ## Contributing